-View listings of all licensed child care centers and homes on the Great Start to Quality or Licensing databases.
-Please note: while basic information is regularly updated by the State, you will need to contact individual center and home programs of your choice to inquire about openings, tuition rates, etc. To make the best use of these sites, see the PDF “A Parent's Guide to Early Learning and Care in Michigan.”
+View listings of all licensed child care centers and homes on the Great Start or Licensing databases (same programs on both).
+Please note: while basic information is regularly updated by the State, you will need to contact individual center and home programs of your choice to inquire about openings, rates, scheduling tours, etc. To help you make the best use of these sites, see “A Parent's Guide to Early Learning and Care in Michigan.”

 Register for Kids Kare at Home

-For occasional, sick child or backup child care in your home when you must be at work or on campus, see Kids Kare at Home.
+For occasional, sick child or backup child care in your family home when you must be at U-M (at work or school), see Kids Kare at Home.